CrazyPegasus/ThinkPad-T580-Hackintosh/README.md

 Remark
 --------------------------------------------------------------------------
+Solve the 10.15.x type-c, HDMI no output problem:
 Starting from 10.15, it is not possible to patch through KernelToPatch of config under S / L / E, so I need to manually patch it.
 I put the patch of 10.15.4 on it and replace it under S / L / E Driver file with the same name.
 1.
 Open the terminal and enter the command to read and write the system: